Directing a Reading of Your Play

 Guiding principle: Clarity

 Goal: To let the play speak for itself.
 Do NOT try to direct the performances.
+Do NOT try to direct the performances.
+Do NOT try to direct the performances.

 Script preparation (private):